aaronblythe/aaronblythe.github.io/sport.md

 Aaron also became a **Black Belt** martial artist in the art of Taekwondo in February 2025.

-He has also won 6 medals at the National Tiger-Rock Taekwondo Tournaments (3 in 2023 and 3 in 2024)
+He has also won 9 medals at the National Tiger-Rock Taekwondo Tournaments (3 in each year of 2023, 2024, and 2025)

 He began studying as a white belt in August 2022.